aoless/dogs-breed-classifier/README.md

 attached in this repo.
 Remeber to first install notebook_requirements.txt and donwload dataset.
 You can acces it from web page level.

-Remember to change a path to dataset in notebook before running first cell.
+Remember to change all paths in notebook before running first cell!.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 The MIT License